 As you may know, the IBC totes have a valve and a spout at the bottom.
-The valve is plastic and while it seems to work ok, I wouldn’t trust it for everyday use.
-But the spout is threaded with standard 2-inch pipe threads.
+The valve is plastic, and while it seems to work okay, I wouldn’t trust it for everyday use.
+However, the spout is threaded with standard 2-inch pipe threads, and this makes it possible to create your own fitting for a faucet.

 - 2″ Female Adapter, Slip x FPT, PVC Schedule 40